Dialectical Behavior Therapy (DBT)

-One of the reasons dialectical behavior therapy (DBT) is gaining so much praise is its inclusion of group therapy.
-DBT focuses collaborating with a group so that all group members can help the others.
-The group therapy sessions are mostly 1 to 1.5-hour sessions which are led by a therapist with training in DBT.
+One of the reasons dialectical behavior therapy (DBT) is gaining so much praise is its inclusion in group therapy.
+DBT focuses on collaborating with a group so that all group members can help the others.
+The group counseling sessions are mostly 1 to 1.5-hour sessions which are led by a therapist with training in DBT.
 Here, people learn skills from the four modules of dialectical behavior therapy, namely:

 Four Modules of Dialectical Behavior Therapy